blessed-sibanda/ansaz/book/6-answers.md

 <% user.questions.each do |question| %>
   <div class="card my-2 border-0 border-bottom bg-light">
     <div class="card-body">
-      <%= link_to question.title, question, class: 'card-title h5 text-decoration-none' %>
+      <%= link_to question.title, question, class: 'card-title h5' %>
     </div>
   </div>
 <% end %>
 ```

-Now if you open a users profile page you see something like this
+Now if you open a users profile page you see a page similiar to the following

 ![User Profile Page](./user-profile.png)